eburghar/kakpipe/README.md

 ![kakpipe](kakpipe.png?raw=true "colors in kakoune fifo buffer and info box")

-`kakpipe` is a binary executable meant to be use with a module for [kakoune](https://kakoune.org/) `kakpipe.kak` to display text with ansi color codes inside fifo buffers or info boxes.
+`kakpipe` is a binary executable meant to be use with the included [kakoune](https://kakoune.org/) module `kakpipe.kak`, to display text with ansi color codes inside fifo buffers or info boxes.

 ```
 Usage: kakpipe <command> [<args>]